Transfer of ORRI

 This is fairly simple to do and many do it themselves.
 However, if your sister doesn’t have experience in this world, she should find a New Mexico attorney to prepare the form.
 The biggest considerations are making sure she properly conveys all the interest and confirming how the daughter wants to take title (i.e., own) the interest going forward.
 I agree the Lea County Clerk will not help you do this.

-The reason I suggested the Lea County clerk office, is they gave me info for Attorneys in Hobbs and other areas to consult.
+The reason I suggested the Lea County clerk office is they gave me info for attorneys in Hobbs and other areas to consult.

-Just so everyone knows why I made the suggestion as I also have interest in Lea County minerals
+Just so everyone knows why I made the suggestion as I also have interest in Lea County minerals.

 Be sure and check about gift tax.
-There is an annual limit to give with out tax.
+There is an annual limit to give without tax.
 Likely value of minerals will be under the amount but check.

 This topic was automatically closed after 90 days.
 New replies are no longer allowed.